 Milwaukee County is providing careful consideration of the funding strategy for the project.
 Multiple sources are being considered to mitigate the impact on taxpayers and to ensure the responsible use of available resources.
-As noted, in the "background" section below \$14,207,544 has was allocated for the project in prior capital budgets.
-While a significant funding needs gap remains, the commitment of the requested \$20 million in ARPA funds would further demonstrate Milwaukee County's commitment to the project.
+As noted, in the "background" section below \$14,207,544 has been allocated for the project in prior capital budgets.
+An additional \$40,000,000 in American Rescue Plan Act funds have been committed to the project, \$20,000,000 from the State of Wisconsin and \$20,000,000 from Milwaukee County, as recommended for approval by the County's ARPA Taskforce.